Skip to main content

 Offshore and marine environments present some of the most demanding conditions in global freight logistics.
 Containers used in these settings face risks that standard intermodal transport containers are simply not designed to handle:

-Without DNV certification, a container used in these settings could structurally fail - putting cargo, equipment, and human lives at serious risk.
-For this reason, most offshore operators, energy companies, and port authorities legally require DNV-certified containers for offshore lifts and operations.
+Without DNV certification, a container used in settings could structurally fail - putting cargo, equipment, and human lives at serious risk.
+For offshore lifting, many operators, project specifications, insurers, and local regulatory regimes require offshore containers certified to DNV 2.7-1 or an equivalent accepted offshore container standard.

 Industries That Use DNV Containers